Skip to content

 typescript

-import { AbstractParameter, ExecutionContext } from '@sebasoft/neuron-js';
+import { AbstractParameter, type ExecutionContext } from '@sebasoft/neuron-js';

 /**